Tripod Rock

+About 12 m northwest of Tripod Rock are three other boulders comprising a triangle.
+The two larger boulders are partially balanced on smaller stones (see diagram).
+The apex rock is about 3 m to the northeast.
 Two smaller perched boulders are located northeast of Tripod Rock (not shown on diagram) measuring approximately 1-3 m in diameter.
 No specific calendar alignment has been noted.
 Tripod Rock stands on a ridge overlooking a long valley where a massive glacial erratic named Bear Rock is located near a brook.
 Bear Rock was thoroughly excavated for archaeological artifacts during the 19th century, some of which are reported to be owned by museums.
 Bear Rock has a large overhang making it a possible rock shelter.

-While there is no evidence that Tripod Rock was ever used as a solar observatory, it could function as one if a small portion of the ridge across the valley were kept clear.
-Tripod Rock is presumed to be a naturally deposited, though oddly perched, glacial erratic.